Dual Degree Programs with Electrical and Computer Engineering

 The Department of Physics and Optical Science offers two dual degree opportunities with the Department of Electrical and Computer Engineering.
 These dual degrees are designed to broaden and enhance the education of students in engineering degree programs.
 Students can obtain a B.S.
 Physics and B.S.
 Electrical Engineering dual degree or a B.S.
 Physics and B.S.
 Computer Engineering dual degree.
 Students in this dual degree program are not required to fulfill the College of Liberal Arts & Sciences foreign language requirement (see the CLAS General Education section in this Catalog for additional information).

-For details on required courses, refer to the General Education program.
-Students in this major should plan on taking the following courses that meet general education and major requirements.
+For details on required LBST and UWRT courses, refer to the General Education Program.
+Students in this major should plan on taking the following Social Science course that meets general education and major requirements.

 A GPA of 2.0 or above in PHYS and engineering courses and an overall GPA of 2.0 or above is required.
 A grade of C or above is required in most PHYS courses before students can progress to the next PHYS course.